ctalv/houston-natives/PROPOSAL.md

 - User can find where to purchase natives or find native lawn specialists
 - Member can save current non-native plants
 - Member can save equivalent native plants
+- Member can save native plants from browsing
-- Member can modify or delete any saved plants
+- Member can delete any saved plants
+- Member can modified a saved native plant from browsing to a landscape plant

 ## Ultra Stretch Goals
 - Member can "draw" their landscape with plants in their location (would need a landscaping application)